pollen-robotics/reachy-2023-docs/content/VR/use-teleop/start/index.md

 3. Launch the application *TeleoperateReachy.exe* file if you are using a VR device connected to a Windows computer.
 For Oculus Quest users, start the app from within the headset if you have installed the *.apk*.

-4. Equip yourself with your headset, make sure you can see both controllers and that the scene is moving correctly in accordance with your head movements.
+4. Equip yourself with your headset, make sure you can see both controllers and that the scene around you is moving correctly in accordance with your head movements.

 5. Choose the robot you want to connect to: you can select a robot with its IP address, or add a new one to the list of available robots.